Welcome to Reception

 Remembrance Day

 Remembrance Day is an important event in school and we always spend time with the children explaining how the armed forces play a significant part in keeping our country safe.
-We watched the BBC animation, 'Poppies' and used apples and our fingers to make some commemorative artwork.
+We watched the BBC animation, 'Poppies' and used apples and paintbrushes to make some commemorative artwork.

 Anti-Bullying Week